BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 content within the section, the entire section will not visible to students.

-The following example shows how a section that is scheduled for release is displayed in the outline, with a green bar:
+The following example shows how a section that is scheduled for release is displayed in the outline, summarized with a green bar:

 .. image:: ../Images/section-future.png
  :alt: An section scheduled to release in the future